Chemotion/WebsiteCMS/README.md

 # Chemotion CMS

-A Strapi-based Content Management System (CMS) for the Chemotion Website.
+A Content Management System (CMS) for the Chemotion Website.

 ## Overview

 Chemotion CMS is a headless CMS built on Strapi.
-This backend system manages the content for the Chemotion Website, allowing for streamlined content creation, management, and distribution.
+This backend system manages the content for the Chemotion Website, allowing for streamlined content changes.

 ## Contributing